 The Fraunhofer IST has two scanning electron microscopes with EDX detectors, as well as an electron beam microprobe (EPMA) with 5 WDX detectors.
-This enables high-resolution imaging of surfaces and chemical point analysis with micrometer resolution.
+In the field of microanalysis, it can be used to image surfaces with high resolution and perform chemical point analysis with micrometer resolution.
 Advantages of these methods:

 EPMA Linescan over a spherical graphite precipitation in cast iron.
 Detection of 0.13 wt.% boron enrichment in the particle shell and 0.03 wt.% phosphorus in the particle interior.
 Detection limit typically 0.01 at%.